Question 1.

 E. He thought our Lord´s mother gave birth to babies with two different fathers, God and Joseph.

-My Answer: A is blatantly false (see Luther’s Theology of Mary).
-B and C are true, but not understood in the same way as Roman Catholicism.
-D is true, but again understood differently than Roman Catholicism (See again, Luther’s Theology of Mary).
-Thus to bring up these points in order to "prove" Luther was somehow in harmony with Rome is not true.
-E of course is false, Luther affirmed Mary’s perpetual virginity.
-That Luther did not spend entire treatises defending perpetual virginity serves to show that what was important to him was not Mary’s lack of children, but rather the child she did give birth to.
-Throughout his career, he would minimize the emphasis on this Marian doctrine.
+My Answer: To bring up these points in order to prove Luther was somehow in harmony with Rome is not true.
+A is blatantly false: Luther saying nice things about Mary is not what Roman Catholics mean by devotion to Mary.
+B and C are true but not understood in the same way as Roman Catholicism.
+D is true, but also understood differently in its scope than Roman Catholicism.
+E is false.
+But: what was important to Luther was not Mary’s lack of children, but rather the child she did give birth to: Jesus Christ.
+Throughout his career, he would minimize the emphasis on popular Marian doctrine.

 All of these individuals believed and taught the perpetual virginity of Mary (i.e. that Mary remained a virgin after giving birth to Jesus) with the exception of: